 Does your email save you time? ⏳

-However, with all notes, clips, dedicated “focus containers” and other functionality, it is a separate system that treats email holistically and offers completely different user experience.
+However, with all notes, clips, dedicated “focus containers” and other functionality, it is a separate system that treats email holistically and offers a completely different user experience.

-The last thing I would like to mention that the whole application stack is super lightweight, mainly based on HTML.
+The last thing I would like to mention is that the whole application stack is super lightweight, mainly based on HTML.
 And thanks to that incredibly fast.
 It all comes down to saving me my time – the most valuable currency that I spend wisely.
 Does your email save or waste your time?

 Thanks for reading!

 If you enjoyed this article, feel free to share it on social media and spread some positivity.